Skip to content

 Springboot Application Integration (APM & Log)

-Mainly through the socket method provided by Logstash-logback to upload logs to Logstash, requiring some adjustments to the code.
+Primarily using the socket method provided by Logstash-logback to upload logs to Logstash, requiring partial code adjustments.

 1. Add Maven Dependency for Logstash-logback